richwalrath/Hazel/README.md

 This is to track changes in between videos where code changes are made.
 I am not only providing this for myself but for others if they are having issues.
-I will be using newer versions of Visual Studio and possibly newer versions of third-party libraries that are in his videos.

 All differences will be noted in this README for each commit.

 Video Reference:
-#4 --> Project Setup | Game Engine Series - URL: https://www.youtube.com/watch?v=KG8cAGvn9d4
+#6 --> Logging | Game Engine Series - URL: https://www.youtube.com/watch?v=dZr-53LAlOw&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=6

 IDE: Visual Studio 2022 Community Edition (Free)

-Other Changes: None
+Issues: None

+Differences:

+- Video #6 - spdLog v1.x - July 23, 2024 used.
+No differences found yet.